 The Whiting Foundation was created by Flora Ettlinger Whiting, a New York investor, collector, and philanthropist with a lifelong commitment to culture.

-The Foundation has endeavored to honor Mrs. Whiting's astute judgment and her love of the arts and humanities in all our grantmaking.
+The Foundation endeavors to honor Mrs. Whiting's astute judgment and her love of the arts and humanities in all our grantmaking.
 We believe in identifying and empowering talented people as early as possible in their creative and intellectual development to leverage our resources and provide far-reaching benefits for our society.
 Our first program was the Whiting Dissertation Fellowship.
 Between 1973 and 2015, these grants enabled thousands of promising early-career humanities scholars to work undistractedly on completing their dissertations.
 In 1985, the Foundation launched another major program, the Whiting Awards, to provide a similar service to writers.
-This $50,000 award is given annually to ten emerging authors of fiction, non-fiction, poetry, and drama, allowing them to devote themselves fully to writing for a year.
+This $50,000 award is given annually to ten emerging authors of fiction, non-fiction, poetry, and drama with the aim of allowing them to devote themselves fully to writing for a year.
 2015 saw the launch of the Whiting Public Engagement Fellowship, a new humanities program designed to bring the fruits of scholarship to a wider public in a variety of media.
-In 2016, the Foundation started the Whiting Creative Nonfiction Grant to foster ambitious, deeply researched projects that bring writing to the highest possible standard.
-And in 2017, the Whiting Literary Magazines Prizes were created to acknowledge, reward, and encourage the journals that play such a crucial role in championing extraordinary writers and writing.
+In 2016, the Foundation started the Whiting Creative Nonfiction Grant to foster ambitious, deeply researched projects that the highest possible standard of craft and insight.
+And in 2017, the Whiting Literary Magazines Prizes were created to acknowledge, reward, and encourage the publications that play a crucial role in championing extraordinary writers and writing.

 Throughout the Foundation's history, we have developed new programs and refined existing ones to serve the humanities and literature as effectively as possible.
-We continue to evolve as grantmakers at a time of significant change for the structures that have traditionally supported writers and scholars, extending Flora Whiting's founding commitments into a new millennium.
+We continue to evolve as grantmakers at a time of significant change for the structures that have traditionally supported writers and scholars, extending Flora Whiting's founding commitments in the new millennium.